If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 Source: Columbia University biology department, Writing a Scientific Research Article

-(BTW: there’s a great quote by Oliver Wendell Holmes, Sr., on Columbia’s page about using a short word whenever possible.
-Do look for it!)
+(BTW: Look for a quote by Oliver Wendell Holmes, Sr., on Columbia’s page about using a short word whenever possible.)

 • Don’t worry about this when you’re writing your draft.

-• When you’re in the editing stage, look for the wordy phrases (underline/highlight them) and replace.
+• When you’re in the editing stage, look for the wordy phrases (underline or highlight them if you like) and replace.

 For the reader, it’s easier to process short sentences that are to the point than long, complicated, meandering ones.

-• When editing, find the long sentences (highlight/underline them) and try cutting them into smaller pieces.
-Make use of bullet points/lists, if appropriate
+• When editing, find the long sentences (highlight or underline them) and try cutting them into smaller pieces.
+Make use of lists (bullet points or numbered) if appropriate.

 The active voice can often help shorten sentences: